Filipino anime

 Dolores (left) and Crisanto (right) in Paglisan

-Maintaining marriage in middle age comes with a set of challenges, because couples face more serious health and social challenges as we grow older.
-And you can learn more about the struggles couples undergo during this time of their lives in Carl Papa’s Paglisan
+Maintaining marriage in middle age comes with a set of challenges because couples face more serious health and social challenges as they grow older.
+You can learn more about the struggles couples undergo during this time of their lives in Carl Papa’s Paglisan.

 The animated film follows a middle-aged couple, Crisanto (Ian Veneracion), a composer who suffers from Alzheimer’s disease, and Dolores (Eula Valdez), a theater performer who has depression.
 The film shows through elegant animations how the couples’ life at home was affected by their circumstances.